WikiaTeamProject/ExtractionFromWikia/additionalFiles/configFile/README.md

 <br/><br/>

 `pathToRootDirectory`<br/>
 This variable represents the path to your root directory.
 It contains all output and intermediate files from the program operations.
-It has to be specified, otherwise the program will not run.
+It has to be specified, otherwise the program will not run.<br/><br/>

-<br/><br/>
+`Languages`<br/>
+This variable is used while creating DBpedia folder structure for extraction.
+It extracts wikis only of languages defined in this variable.
+Possible values are, for instance, `en` or `fr`.
+If multiple languages are desired, multiple values can be given separated by comma, e.g. `en,fr`.<br/><br/>

 TODO: explain other variables

-1. Languages
-This variable is used while creating DBpedia folder structure for extraction.
-It extracts wikis only of languages defined in this variable